-Thai Peanut Chicken RecipeĀ This delicious peanut coconut chicken is positively PACKED with flavor, is quick and easy to make, and is thoroughly satisfying!
+This delicious Thai Peanut Chicken recipe is positively PACKED with flavor!
+It’s quick and easy to make and is thoroughly satisfying.
+It’s naturally gluten-free, dairy-free and paleo!

-This Thai Peanut Chicken has remained a favorite in our home and we’re confident you’re going to love it too!
+This Thai Peanut Chicken recipe has remained a favorite in our home and I’m confident you’re going to love it too!

 Thai Peanut Chicken Recipe